13 cool ways to learn Spanish for adults: Learn a language without leaving home

 9. Create flashcards

-10. Follow Instagram meme accounts and Reddit subs
+10. Follow Instagram meme accounts & Reddit subs

 Can’t make it to a real-life class? iTalki is the next best thing.
 On this platform, you can find language teachers or just conversation partners for any skill level.
 Tutors log in from all over the world, and they set their own pricing.
-Being a cheap part of the world, 1-on-1 tutors in Latin America tend to go for extremely low rates (some as low as $1, but I’ve always felt it would be too exploitative to hire someone for that amount).
+Being a relatively inexpensive part of the world to live, 1-on-1 tutors in Latin America tend to go for extremely low rates (some as low as $1, but I’ve always felt it would be too exploitative to hire someone for that amount).
 You get discounts on your trial classes, so you can try out several different tutors to find which one is the best match for you.

 Even now, I have a weekly session (ok, ok, I’ve been lazy recently) with John in Bogotá, who keeps my conversation levels from falling too low.
 We don’t have structured lessons, but we read news articles we’re both interested in and then have a casual debate about what we just read.
 There are other tutors on there who offer stricter language school-style curricula; you’ve just got to watch their profile videos to see who would suit you best!
 Here’s a $10 credit if you spend $20 on iTalki.